Marya1ZZ/ML_Delirium/README.md

-# ML to Preict Delirium
+# ML to Predict Delirium
 Datathon Course Project
 This repository contains scripts, documentation, and partial datasets for a delirium prediction project focusing on patients in palliative care.
 The main objective is to investigate risk factors and develop machine learning models to identify delirium cases early.